New Front Door Cost

 uPVC and composite doors also tend to be better insulated, which means that you won't lose as much heat from your home when you need to turn the heating on in winter.

-The cost for labour of fitting a front door will usually fall somewhere between £50 – £150.
+The cost for labour of fitting a front door will usually fall somewhere between £50 and £150.
 This will depend on your location and the complexity of the job.

-Those located in London can expect to pay around £20 – £60 more for the overall cost of labour than those located in the North of the UK.
+Those located in London can expect to pay around £20 to £60 more for the overall cost of labour than those located in the North of the UK.

 How much is a new front door in London?
 I'm looking for a composite door.

-How long, on average, does fitting a front door take?
+So, how long does fitting a front door usually take?

 Additional New Front Door Costs